-Medical care: The doctor for most of the camps in South Luangwa is based at Flatdogs.
-They have emergency equipment to stabilize and deal with most medical situations, but also have links to medivac as well
+Medical care: The doctor for most of the camps in South Luangwa is based nearby.
+They have emergency equipment to stabilise and deal with most medical situations, but also have links to medical evacuation in case of emergency.

 Dangerous animals: High Risk

-Security measures: There are watchmen dotted around the property to escort guests to and from their rooms at night.
-There is a safe in the main office for valuables and a whistle in every room in case of emergency during the night.
+Security measures: There are watchmen around the property to escort guests to and from their rooms at night.
+There is also a whistle in every tent or room to attract attention in case of emergency.

-Fire safety: There are fire extinguishers by each of the chalets and the main areas at Flatdogs.
+Fire safety: There are fire extinguishers at each of the chalets and tents, and the main areas at Flatdogs.

 Disabled access: On Request

-Laundry facilities: Laundry is included in the full board rate at Flatdogs.
-If guests are staying here on a room only basis then the laundry costs 50 cents per item.
-All laundry is handwashed washed and dried, then ironed.
+Laundry facilities: Laundry is included in the full-board rate at Flatdogs.
+For guests staying on a room-only basis, the laundry costs around US$1 per item.
+All laundry is handwashed and dried, then ironed.

 Money: Flatdogs can exchange small amounts of US dollars, euros, South African rand or pounds sterling into Zambian kwacha, using the Zambian banks’ rate of the day.
 There is a small safe in each tent or room, as well as a larger one in the main office.